 Investments with a redemption frequency of illiquid include lock-ups with definite expiration dates, restricted shares, side pockets, gates or funds in liquidation which have suspended normal liquidity terms, as well as private equity and real assets funds where the College has no liquidity terms until the investments are sold by the fund manager.
-The College is in the process of liquidating \$1,618 of investments at June 30, 2016 for which it has not received cash.
+The College has in liquidation \$1,200 of such investments at June 30, 2017 for which it has not received cash.
 Investments associated with split-interest agreements have been categorized as illiquid because they are not available to support operations.
-Investments totaling \$16,486 are subject to side pockets or redemption lock-ups which will expire in March 2020.
+Investments totaling \$43,625 are subject to side pockets or redemption lock-ups which will expire in March 2020.
+Additionally, in accordance with its investment objectives, the College has outstanding redemption requests for \$50,182 of investments held in global equities with quarterly liquidity.